ChrisWhealy/Cordova-Create/README.md

     `cva-create gen_config`

-   Using the `gen_config` parameter will not cause a Cordova project to be built.
+   Running `cva-create` with the `gen_config` parameter will **not** cause a Cordova project to be built.
 Instead it will simply create a file called `cva-create.json` in your home directory.
 This file contains a set of parameters that will be used as default values when `cva-create` builds a Cordova project.

 2. Edit `cva-create.json` in your home directory as appropriate for your situation.

-  For instance, if your apps always use the plug-in `org.apache.cordova.network-information`, then adding this string to the list of plug-ins will mean it is automatically added to all projects built by `cva-create`.
+  For instance, if you write apps that always use the plug-in `org.apache.cordova.network-information`, then adding this string to the list of plug-ins will mean it is automatically added to all projects built by `cva-create`.

 3. To create a new Cordova project, open a terminal window, navigate to the directory in which you want the project built and issue the `cva-create` command with the following pattern of arguments: